Sermon on the Mount

 If one were to choose a section of the New Testament to be our guide through the wilderness of this world, I like Oliver Wendell Holmes would recommend the Sermon on the Mount.

-Jesus‘ Sermon on the Mount in Matthew chapters 5-7 not only reinforces the importance of obeying God’s commands, it also can be viewed as a template to support Bunyan’s allegory “The Pilgrim’s Progress”.
+Jesus‘ Sermon on the Mount in Matthew chapters 5-7 not only reinforces the importance of obeying God’s commands but also can be viewed as a template to support Bunyan’s allegory “The Pilgrim’s Progress”.

 Matthew 7:13-14 states “Enter ye in at the strait gate: for wide [is] the gate, and broad [is] the way, that leadeth to destruction, and many there be which go in thereat: Because strait [is] the gate, and narrow [is] the way, which leadeth unto life, and few there be that find it.”
 These two verses lay the foundational thoughts for the imagery of our pilgrimage entering through a narrow gate (wicket gate) and ending with life, eternal (Celestial City).

 Verse 7:13.
 The great treasure and secret of my Kingdom favor towards you is abundant life.
 But you will not find the road to abundant life easy.
-Instead the journey is through a narrow gate.
+Instead, the journey is through a narrow gate.
 A condition of life is that you collect much baggage along the way.
 It is baggage that begins with exposing your heart’s selfishness.
 The baggage of sin is heavy.
-Jesus says, I came to take your baggage so you need not carry fear, shame, forgiveness, rejection, pain and loneliness any longer than it takes to come to Me with a repentant heart.
+Jesus says I came to take your baggage so you need not carry fear, shame, forgiveness, rejection, pain, and loneliness any longer than it takes to come to Me with a repentant heart.
 I came to show you how you must decrease while I increase in your life.
 It is a narrow gate where you will find no room to carry your baggage.
-It is the narrow gate of God’s pruning, of God’s loving discipline and God’s shaking.
+It is the narrow gate of God’s pruning, of God’s loving discipline, and of God’s shaking.
 You have no choice but to enter by the narrow gate; for the gate is wide, and the way is broad that leads to destruction, and many are those who enter by it.
 Too many still believe that you can go through life carrying the baggage of continuous sin and unrelenting rebellion to My Word.
-No you cannot!
-Beware of those who offer gain without pain, reward without sacrifice and righteousness without change.
+No, you cannot!
+Beware of those who offer gain without pain, reward without sacrifice, and righteousness without change.